Gertjan423/index_test_course/chapter3.md

 *** =sct

---- type:VideoExercise lang:r xp: skills:
+--- type:VideoExercise lang:python xp: skills:
 ## Build a better data frame
 data_frame() is a trimmed down version of data.frame that never coerces inputs (i.e. strings stay as strings!), never adds row.names, never munges column names, only recycles length 1 inputs, evaluates its arguments lazily and in order, and adds tbl_df class to output. frame_data() does the same thing rowwise

 *** =video_link

---- type:MultipleChoiceExercise lang:r xp: skills:
+--- type:MultipleChoiceExercise lang:python xp: skills:
 ## data_frame
 Which is not an advantage of data_frame over data.frame?